djc/askama/book/src/filters.md

 ### join

-Joins iterable into a string separated by provided argument
+Joins iterable into a string separated by provided argument.

 ```
 array = &["foo", "bar", "bazz"]